 When you're adding authorization to an application, there are two crucial questions:

-If you can't answer with certainty both questions, how can you claim to have a secure application?
+If you can't answer both questions with certainty, how can you claim to have a secure application?
 This is something that you can test manually, but a better alternative is test automation.
 Concretely, I think the best methodology to get there is using Test-Driven Development (TDD).

 This piece is about adding authorization to a Ruby on Rails API by following TDD.
-You can check out this article to learn in detail how to secure a Rails API with Auth0.
-Also, you can follow this article along with this repository.
+You can follow this article along with this repository.

 The TDD Cycle